What makes Data-Driven Fasting Different?

 For more details, see Secrets of the Nutrient-Dense Protein Sparing Modified Fast (PSMF) Diet.

-1.7 Would Waiting a Little Longer Be Better?
+1.7 Would Waiting for a Little Longer Be Better?

 Recovery is a critical but often undervalued component of any beneficial (hermetic) stress.
 In DDF, the recovery component is nutrient-dense, high-satiety eating.
 You don’t want to push your hunger too far to the point that you sacrifice diet quality when you eat again.

-We’re all impatient and want rapid results but pushing too hard too early tends to wake your lizard brain, and you end up eating more than you need to and making poorer food choices.
+We’re all impatient and want rapid results, but pushing too hard too early tends to wake your lizard brain, and you end up eating more than you need to and making poorer food choices.
 Also, trying too hard in the first week will make it much harder to make consistent progress in the final weeks of the challenge.

-As you log more pre-meal glucose values below your current trigger, your trigger will decrease to ensure you continually move towards your fat loss goals and optimised blood glucose.
-If you do this consistently, your trigger will continue to drop.
-Don’t be in a hurry!
+It’s crucial that you get into the habit of testing your blood sugar to validate your hunger before it gets more challenging.
+As you log more pre-meal glucose values below your current trigger, your trigger will decrease to ensure you continually progress towards your fat loss goals and optimise blood glucose.
+If you do this consistently, your trigger will continue to drop to ensure you continue to make progress.

 1.8 Extended Fasting Could Harm Your Healthy Appetite Signals